June 23rd, 2015

 - Swelling of your gums and face

 If you are experiencing a restricted opening, pain while chewing, or bite problems, you may be dealing with more serious issues affecting your jaw joint and muscles.
-If so, it is important to reach out to the orofacial specialists at Raleigh Facial Pain Center as quickly as possible.
+If so, it is important to reach out to the orofacial professionals at Raleigh Facial Pain Center as quickly as possible.

 Post-Procedural Oral Care Guidelines